-Any investigation report generated by the Investigation Team will be disclosed only to persons who are responsible for imposing sanctions against any person found in violation of this policy, and to College officials as necessary to prepare for subsequent proceedings (e.g., Appellate Authority, College President and College Legal Counsel).
+Any investigation report generated by the Investigation Team will be disclosed only to persons who are responsible for imposing sanctions against any person found in violation of this policy, and to college officials as necessary to prepare for subsequent proceedings (e.g., Appellate Authority, College President and College Legal Counsel).
 Members of the Investigation Team have the same strict obligations to keep all information they learn confidential.
-Information about complaints and reports, absent personally identifiable information, may be reported to College officials, and external entities for statistical and analysis purposes pursuant to federal and state law and College policy.
+Information about complaints and reports, absent personally identifiable information, may be reported to college officials, and external entities for statistical and analysis purposes pursuant to federal and state law and College policy.

 The outcome of any investigation or appeal will be communicated to the Complainant Party and the Respondent, but this does not necessarily mean that they will be entitled to review the entire investigation report or written decision.
-Generally, the Complainant Party will be notified whether the alleged conduct was found to have occurred, whether it was found to have violated this policy, any individual remedies offered or provided to the Complainant Party or any sanctions imposed on the Respondent Party that directly relate to the Complainant party, and other steps taken to eliminate the effects of any misconduct on the Complainant Party and to have occurred, whether it was found to have violated this policy, and any remedies or sanctions that are being imposed against the Respondent Party.
-The Respondent Party will not be notified of the individual remedies offered or the Complainant the Complainant Party.
+Generally, the Complainant Party will be notified whether the alleged conduct was found to have occurred, whether it was found to have violated this policy, any individual remedies offered or provided to the Complainant Party or any sanctions imposed on the Respondent Party that directly relate to the Complainant party, and other steps taken to eliminate the effects of any misconduct on the Complainant Party and to prevent its recurrence.
+The Respondent Party will be notified whether the alleged conduct was found to have occurred, whether it was found to have violated this policy, and any remedies or sanctions that are being imposed against the Respondent Party.
+The Respondent Party will not be notified of the individual remedies offered or provided to the Complainant Party.